-What is it?
-A test carried out by a trained clinician.
-A thin, flexible tube with a mini-camera and light at the end is inserted into the lower bowel where seven out of ten cancers occur to look for cancer or polyps.
-If found these can be painlessly removed, making the test preventive as well as diagnostic.
-Who is eligible?
-People aged 55.
-Need to know.
-There are no pain receptors in the rectum but you may feel a stretching sensation.
-Ask if you would prefer the test done by a woman.
+A test carried out by a trained clinician where a thin, flexible tube with a mini-camera and light at the end is inserted into the lower bowel—where seven out of ten cancers occur to look for cancer or polyps.
+If found, these can be painlessly removed, making the test preventive as well as diagnostic.

-One bowel cancer survivor, Sherrie Hager, opened up about the commonly misdiagnosed symptom of bowel cancer that almost cost her her life.
+One bowel cancer survivor, Sherrie Hager, opened up to woman&home about the commonly misdiagnosed symptom of bowel cancer that almost cost her her life.

 "Everything I ate and drank went straight through me within an hour.
 I couldn't even drink plain water without feeling bloated and sick."

 As she was a Chron's sufferer, her bloating was often dismissed as a side-effect of the condition.
 But suspecting there was something more going on, Sherrie insisted on a colonoscopy, which is when she was diagnosed with bowel cancer.